Multiple Noises in Diffusion Model for Semi-Supervised Multi-Domain Translation: Related Works

 \subsection{Domain Translation Using Diffusion Models}

-Diffusion models can perform conditional generation using different paradigms. \textbf{Pixel Space Manifold Merging}~\cite{li2023zeroshot,meng2022sdedit} takes advantage of the fact that, for certain translation tasks, condition and generation domain can be visually close (e.g. CBCT to CT~\cite{li2023zeroshot}).
-Translation can then be done using a pre-trained model and applying the forward diffusion process on the condition to merge it with the target manifold.
-This has several limitations, such as having conditions and targets close together in the pixel space, not allowing the use of multiple conditions, and requiring a careful balance between condition fidelity and generation realism. \textbf{Latent Space Manifold Merging} projects the condition into the manifold of the target domain, allowing the use of a pre-trained diffusion model on the target domain~\cite{wang2022pretraining, ramesh2022hierarchical, lin2023regeneration}.
-They often do not address the issue of multiple conditions and multiple target domains that can be selected from a set of predefined domains.
-With the same limitations, \textbf{Guided Diffusion}~\cite{dhariwal2021diffusion, ho2022classifierfree, wang2023diffsketching, crosszamirski2023classguided} can be used to encourage a target model to further adhere to the semantics defined by a condition by moving intermediate generated samples in the output space.
+Diffusion models offer various conditional generation paradigms.
+These methods can be broadly categorized into two groups: those operating in the original high-dimensional pixel space and those operating in the latent space.
+Models working in pixel space project the condition onto the target manifold of a pre-trained model using forward diffusion on the condition \citep{li2023zeroshot,mengsdedit}.
+These approaches leverage the fact that, for specific translation tasks, condition and generation domain can be visually close (\eg CBCT to CT \citep{li2023zeroshot}).
+Methods operating in the pixel space face several limitations, including the need to have conditions and targets close together in the input space, not allowing multiple conditions, and requiring a careful balance between condition fidelity and generation realism \citep{mengsdedit}.
+Models working in latent space use a similar approach.
+They embed the condition into the latent space of the target domain, allowing the use of a pre-trained diffusion model \citep{wang2022pretraining, ramesh2022hierarchical, lin2023regeneration}.
+However, they do not address the issue of multiple conditions and target domains.
+Recent work on guided diffusion \citep{dhariwal2021diffusion,ho2022classifierfree,wang2023diffsketching,cross2023class} has explored ways to enhance adherence to condition semantics, but shares similar limitations in multi-modal settings.